How is Zeffy free?

 Important federal tax documents include:

-Nonprofits can use GAAP as a best practice for accounting.
-Each state has individual laws about GAAP compliance, and many accountants are more familiar with its standards.
+Generally accepted accounting principles are a best practice for non profit accounting and determining financial health.
+Each state has individual laws about GAAP compliance, and many accountants for nonprofit organizations are more familiar with its standards.

 Nonprofits use a fund accounting system to show accountability to donors.
 Fund accounting helps account for restricted donations and contributions with terms such as conditional grants.